-Riley have recently developed a new Laminited Tip.
+The new generation of tip, Kamui & Talisman, are just a couple of makers producing laminated tips.
 What's the difference between a laminated tip and a regular tip such as Elk master, Blue Diamond or an ROS Elk tip?
 Good question, the science says its simply thin layers of leather placed on top of each other like a deck of cards then laminated (bonded) together to create this new generation of tip.
 Some say, Laminated tips are more durable, provide more feel, create less deflection, give a more even feel when you strike the cue ball, more response when applying action to the cue ball, in short, it's down to each individual and their preference.
 Laminated tips do come at a considerable premium to first generation tips.
-Your can find these tips in our accessories section or included on our high-end cues ranges.

-CUE SHAFTS
+CUE TIPS